How Long Does a Hit-And-Run Investigation Take in Florida?

 Florida Hit-and-Run Basics

-If you leave the scene of a car collision without taking certain actions required by Florida law, this is considered a hit-and-run and may turn into an investigation.
+If you leave the scene of a car collision without leaving your identifying information, insurance, or rendering aid, this is considered a hit-and-run and may turn into an investigation.
 Your first responsibility is to stop your vehicle, return to the scene, and remain there until you provide personal information and aid to the other driver.
 In addition, you must give your information to the police at the accident scene or shortly thereafter.

 As described by Florida Statutes § 316.062, before you can leave the scene, you must provide the following: